 - 1. Either MTH 110 or MTH 112 will satisfy the requirements for the Cybersecurity/IT A.A.S. degree, but MTH 110 generally does not transfer toward a bachelor's degree in a STEM major.
 Transferability of credit is determined by the transfer institution.
 Alternatively, a student with a sufficient placement score may take MTH125 (Calculus I), a four-credit hour course.
-In any event, scholarship funds, if available, will cover only one mathematics course.
 MTH112 and ENG 101 are offered on some high school campuses as well as at the college; consult your high school counselor. - 2.
-Students may substitute CIS270, Cisco CCNA I. CIS 270 is required for the Cybersecurity/IT AAS degree concentration, but any student who has earned the Network+ credential will be awarded advanced placement credit for CIS 270. - 3.
-Proper sequencing of coursework is important.
+Students may substitute CIS270, Cisco CCNA I. CIS 270 is required for the Cybersecurity/IT AAS degree concentration, but any student who has earned the Network+ credential will be awarded advanced placement credit for CIS 270.

+3. Proper sequencing of coursework is important.
 Completion, with a grade of C or better, of any one of CIS134, CIS202, or CIS263 is required to take CIS199 or 270, and CIS199 or 270 is required to take CIS 280.
-Students entering the program in the 12th grade must have either advanced placement credit or articulated credit for one of CIS134, CIS202, or CIS263 to be able to complete the program during their senior year. - 4.
-Additional academic coursework required for high school may be taken at the college but is not eligible for scholarship funding.
+Students entering the program in the 12th grade must have either advanced placement credit or articulated credit for one of CIS134, CIS202, or CIS263 to be able to complete the program during their senior year.

+Additional academic coursework required for high school may be taken at the college and may be available for Dual Enrollment scholarship funding.